11 Steps to Prescribing and Using ADHD Medication Effectively

 One of the things that best informs the decision is a statistical calculation called effect size.
 It allows physicians to compare clinical experience and research done at different times, in different places.
 Effect size combines this information into a ratio that indicates how well this particular treatment works compared to all the others we might have tried.

 Most medications have an effect size between 0.4 (barely but consistently detectable results) and 1.0 (quite robust effectiveness).
-The effect size of stimulants in research is pretty close to 1.95, and in research, again, the dose is usually not fine-tuned to the individual.
+The effect size of stimulant medications in research is pretty close to 1.95, and in research, again, the dose is usually not fine-tuned to the individual.
 In dose-optimization studies when the stimulants are fine-tuned, they come in at 1.7 or above.
 In other words, what patients can expect from stimulant medications is nothing short of, “Wow, life changing and better than any other treatment in all of medicine.”

 The side effect profiles are the same.
 Nothing can predict who will respond better to which medication, but most people have a preference for one.
 Which molecule works best does not appear to run in families (e.g., if a child or sibling does well on methylphenidate, it doesn’t mean a relative is any more likely to respond to methylphenidate.)
 Patients just have to try both options and see which is more effective.